BayshoreNetworks/gargoyle/README.md

 	- DO NOT manually manipulate any of the data in the iptables chain "GARGOYLE_Input_Chain".
 This data is syncronized with data in the DB and it is important for that synchronization is be respected.

-	- To start/stop the Gargoyle_pscand daemons use the init script, DO NOT do stuff like "kill -9 gargoyle_pscand" as that will leave your machine in a bad state.
-Bad state means that the iptables NFQUEUE rule is in place yet nothing (Gargoyle_pscand performs this action) is active to process packets coming off the queue.
+	- To start/stop the Gargoyle_pscand daemons use the init script.

 	- When one stops the dameons properly (init script [under the hood sends SIGINT]) there is a full cleanup process where all relevant iptables/DB data gets cleaned up.